ArtS/nab-export/README.md

 I hated having to login to NAB's clunky Internet banking and fight with its forms to get my data, so I decided I'd better automate this process.

-nab-export exports all of your transactions for all your NAB accounts.
-Using the `--qif` option, you can load exported QIF files into your desktop or online accounting software, such as Quicken/MS Money/Mint/Xero etc.
+nab-export exports all of your transactions for all your NAB accounts to both a Sqlite database and QIF files.
+Import these QIF file into your desktop or online accounting software, such as Quicken/MS Money/Mint/Xero etc.

 The tool is smart enough not to export pending/clearing trasactions, so in theory you shouldn't get any duplicates.

 ### Prerequisites